Updated September 2013

 It is also important to note that even though the Myki Pass on your card may be valid for travel, you cannot commence a journey using Myki Pass if the Myki Money balance on that card is negative.
 For your Myki Pass to be valid, your Myki Money balance must be at least $0.00 (i.e. not negative).

 The above advice applies if you are only travelling in one or two zones, which is the case if you are travelling in metropolitan Melbourne, or on regional city bus and rail systems.
-However, when Myki becomes available on V/Line services, many journeys will take you through more than two zones, and in that case the rules differ to some extent (see below).
+However many V/Line journeys will take you through more than two zones, and in that case the rules differ to some extent (see “How does Myki work on V/Line?” above).

 How do I touch on and touch off?